DanPeled/Firebase-storage-API/README.md

 Users can also log out using the "Logout" button.

+# Ideas to add:
+- Password restore (e.g by a mail sent to the user).
+- A better visual representation of the user files.
+- A QR generation for the files to be able to share with other users.
+- Other sharing methods.
 # Contributing
 Feel free to contribute to this project by creating pull requests or opening issues.
 If you encounter any problems or have ideas for improvements, let me know!